-- c) Support legislation that would authorize local agencies to advertise, award, and administer contracts for state highway projects; - Oppose duplicative reporting mandates and efforts to impose additional requirements, beyond what is required in statute, on lead agencies awarding contracts using alternative project delivery mechanisms; - e) Support streamlining of the Caltrans review process for projects, simplification of processes, and reduction of red tape, without compromising environmental safeguards; - f) Support administrative policy changes to lower the oversight fee charged by Caltrans to ensure that project support costs are equivalent whether the project is administered by Caltrans or a local agency; - g) Support policies that improve signal synchronization programs in order to facilitate street signal coordination, prioritization, and preemption, as well as encouraging the use of intelligent transportation system measures; - h) Support policies that expand utilization of continuous access of high-occupancy vehicle (HOV) lanes; - i) Monitor efforts to increase fines for HOV lane violations and, if implemented, ensure fines are dedicated to enforcement purposes; - Support legislation that provides for equitable enforcement of regulations governing transportation network companies; - k) Support efforts to study the development and safe operation of autonomous vehicles and related technologies; - I) Oppose legislation that fails to preserve local discretion and flexibility in the development of the congestion management program.
+- c) Support legislation that would authorize local agencies to advertise, award, and administer contracts for state highway projects; - d) Oppose duplicative reporting mandates and efforts to impose additional requirements, beyond what is required in statute, on lead agencies awarding contracts using alternative project delivery mechanisms; - e) Support streamlining of the Caltrans review process for projects, simplification of processes, and reduction of red tape, without compromising environmental safeguards; - Support administrative policy changes to lower the oversight fee charged by Caltrans to ensure that project support costs are equivalent whether the project is administered by Caltrans or a local agency; - g) Support studying the policies, funding options, and need for rail/highway grade separations, including any impact on existing state highway and transit funding sources; (moved to Section IX) - gh) Support policies that improve signal synchronization programs in order to facilitate street signal coordination, prioritization, and preemption, as well as encouraging the use of intelligent transportation system measures; - hi) Support policies that expand utilization of continuous access of high-occupancy vehicle (HOV) lanes; - i) Monitor efforts to increase fines for HOV lane violations and, if implemented, ensure fines are dedicated to enforcement purposes; - jk) Support legislation that provides for equitable enforcement of regulations governing transportation network companies; - k) Support efforts to study the development and safe operation of autonomous vehicles and related technologies; - Im) Oppose legislation that fails to preserve local discretion and flexibility in the development of the congestion management program.

 VII.
+VI.
 ROLES AND RESPONSIBILITIES

 In recent years, there have been many efforts to reorganize or restructure transportation programs and local agency responsibilities.
-OCTA will continue to monitor legislation or regulations that would significantly affect the way in which it operates, with a focus on the following principles:
+In 2019-20, OCTA will continue to monitor legislation or regulations that would significantly affect the way in which it operates, with a focus on the following principles:

-a) Support efforts to preserve the role of county transportation commissions, as consistent with existing law, in the administration of transportation programs;

-- Oppose proposals that reduce the rights and responsibilities of county transportation commissions in planning, funding, and delivering transportation programs; - c) Oppose efforts to unnecessarily subject projects to additional reviews and project selection approvals that could adversely affect delivery timelines and processes; - d) Support efforts to facilitate a partnership with alternative mobility providers that allows for adequate information sharing while also respecting the planning efforts of local agencies; - e) Support efforts to increase the flexibility of funds used for motorist service programs.
+- a) Support efforts to preserve the role of county transportation commissions, as consistent with existing law, in the administration of transportation programs; - b) Oppose proposals that reduce the rights and responsibilities of county transportation commissions in planning, funding, and delivering transportation programs; - c) Oppose efforts to unnecessarily subject projects to additional reviews and project selection approvals that could adversely affect delivery timelines and processes; - d) Support efforts to facilitate a partnership with alternative mobility providers that allows for adequate information sharing while also respecting the planning efforts of local agencies; - e) Support efforts to improve local oversight and create operational improvements in the administration of the Orange County Taxi Administration Program; - ef) Support efforts to increase the flexibility of funds used for motorist service programs.; - g) Support efforts to maintain the promises self-help counties have made to taxpayers in the implementation of local sales tax measures, specifically regarding the sequencing and delivery of transportation improvements. (moved to "Key Policy Issues" Section)

 VIII.
+VIII.
 91 EXPRESS LANES/MANAGED LANES

 OCTA's commitment to continuously improve mobility in Orange County is reflected through a dynamic involvement in such innovative highway endeavors as the ownership of the 91 Express Lanes, a ten-mile managed lane facility on State Route 91 (SR-91), extending from State Route 55 to the Orange/Riverside County line.
-Since its purchase in 2003, the 91 Express Lanes has provided drivers an alternative mobility option between Orange and Riverside counties, while also allowing for investment in multimodal improvements throughout the SR-91 corridor.
+Since its purchase in 2003, the 91 Express Lanes has provided drivers an alternative mobility option between Orange and Riverside counties, while also allowing for investment in multi-modal improvements throughout the State-Route-91 corridor.